 Fused deposition modeling devices can be used in our makerspace.
 The manufacturing material used is lactic polyacid (PLA) or extrusion polyethylene terephthalate glycol copolyester (PETG).

-We have a total of eight 3D printers, six of the Creality Ender-3 model and two BQ Witbox 2.
-Two of these printers are available for use by users who have completed the Introduction to 3D Printing Course that we carry out in our facilities.
+We have a total of eight 3D printers, seven of the Creality Ender-3 PRO model and one Geeetech A20M.
+All of these printers are available for use by users who have completed the Introduction to 3D Printing Course that we carry out in our facilities.
 You can check the process of booking these printers here.

 To make good use and ensure the correct operation of the printers and the room, we ask you to consult the regulations for the use of 3D printers before starting.